Cloud

 What it means:

-Ensure sustainable consumption and production patterns — reducing waste, using resources wisely, and building systems that support long-term well-being of people and planet.
+Ensure sustainable consumption patterns — reducing waste, using resources wisely, and building systems that support long-term well-being.

 How it connects to learning: